 At Kugler Vision, we have a dedicated dry eye clinic that is equipped with the latest diagnostic and treatment technology to correctly diagnose and alleviate your dry eye symptoms.
 In fact, we can even treat dry eye sufferers who thought they weren’t LASIK candidates because of the condition.

-If you’re tired of the daily drops, consider scheduling one of our dry eye exam and evaluations to learn more about the cause of your dryness and potential treatment options, including the revolutionary LipiFlow dry eye treatment.
+If you’re tired of the hassles of dry eye, consider scheduling one of our dry eye exam and evaluations to learn more about the cause of your dryness and potential treatment options, including the revolutionary LipiFlow dry eye treatment.
 We are Omaha’s first eyecare center to offer it.